AlenaBukilic/research-helper/README.md

    - Detailed analysis (5-10 pages, 1000+ words)
    - Short summary
    - Follow-up research questions
-4. **Email Agent**: Formats the report as HTML and sends it via SendGrid
+4. **Email Agent** (optional): Formats the report as HTML and sends it via SendGrid to the user-provided email address

 All agents use GPT-4o-mini and are orchestrated by the `ResearchManager` class, which handles the async workflow and progress streaming.